Birao's militia powderkeg in north Central African Republic - Journal du Cameroun

 International observers say the crisis could degenerate into open warfare and spread to neighbouring regions.

-The FPRC has pledged to retake the town as soon as seasonal rains end, while the MLCJ continues to edge into its adversary’s territory and head towards the town of Tizi.
+The FPRC has pledged to retake the town as soon as seasonal rains end, while the MLCJ continues to edge into its adversary’s territory and head towards the town of Tissi.

 – Ethnic or political –